isotopp/isotopp.github.io/_posts/2018-06-18-websense-dlp-gives-instant-root.md

 - Google Chrome
 - Websense Endpoint RF Notification

 is approved to bypass the protection afforded by kext 148.

 That makes a lot of sense, if you look at it - how are they going to update their code out in the world?
 Some programs must be allowed to write to it – that's how `InstallerTools`, `CryptoTool`, `installd`, `installer` and `rc.deferred_install` as well as `shove` end up on this list.

 The others are likely convenience for Develoeprs that "accidentally" (through bad development processes) made it out into production code.
+It's likely that the bad permissions also ended up being shipped the same way – it makes a lot of sense for a developer to have these files world-writeable all the time when they are developing this product.

 In any case, other rules in the rest of the kernel still apply, so file permissions still work.
 But WebSense delivered a bunch of files world-writeable, relying on their kext to protect their application.

 They do load these world-writeable files into their python process, which runs as root, and happily execute them.
+So this is our hook: We overwrite any of these files with our own code, using our own program which we name `kvoop` (or anything from the list above), and then restart the machine.
+As it starts up, it loads our code and the box is ours.

+We get privilege escalation from local user to system administrator.

 ## We write a proof-of-concept